mpchow/AutonomousRobot-AndroidApp/README.md

 A project to create a line following robot that can switch between autonomous and remote control modes.
-The robot utilizes python on a raspberry pi to connect to an Android application written in Java.
+The robot is built with python on a raspberry pi to connect to an Android application written in Java.
+The robot utilizes an array of three optical sensors for PID control and while the robot is moving autonomously, an LCD screen will display what kind of movement is occurring.

+On startup, the robot will turn on first, then the app will be started to connect to the raspberry pi through sockets.
+The camera attached to the robot will take a picture and then send it to the application.
+From then the user can determine what mode to set the robot to and to control its movement.